-Where Do The Boys Come From?
+Where Do The Boys Come From in the Evolution movie?

 A straightforward theory is that young male children are stolen continuously from cities and taken to this seaside place.
 The boys grow up not remembering where they came from and eventually die.
 The theory would explain why the humanoids hold a facade that resembles the way humans live.
 This would also throw light on how they get their hands on televisions and videos on cesarean operations.
 It appears that they go to regular human cities periodically to obtain things that they need for procreation.

-The Plot Explained
+Evolution Movie: Plot Explained

 The Drowned Kid

 The film starts with a young kid, Nicolas, finding a dead body at sea; someone who was drowned.
 Nicolas runs home to tell his “mother” this, and that there was a starfish on the belly.
 She’s not his real mother because he is a regular human kid who has been abducted.
 She’s is cooking some wormy dish, in congruence with what sea-creatures eat.
 She dismisses Nicolas saying that the sea can play tricks.
 Later she brings only the starfish and tells him that there was no body.
 But a while after, we are shown her holding the dead kid while the other women join to witness.
 On the dead body’s head, we can see something that looks like an eye, but this is not really explained.
 If anyone has some theory around this, please do drop in a comment below.